 Shiba Inu like to cuddle with their owners to show them love and affection and receive that love in return.

 Science has proven (link to US National Library of Medicine Study) that when owners and their dogs are engaged in activities like cuddling and showing each other affection both of them receive a surge of Oxytocin, the hormone dubbed as the LOVE hormone.
-It makes both our little pooch and us feel happier, calmer and loved.
+It makes both our little pooch and us feel happier, calmer, and loved.

 This increase in Oxytocin has a lot of positive effects for both you and your Shiba Inu.
-It’s proven to reduce stress levels, help owners who may suffer from anxiety or depression, lower blood pressure, and helps us stay present in the moment.
+It’s proven to reduce stress levels, help owners who may suffer from anxiety or depression, lower blood pressure, and helps us to stay present in the moment.
 Your dog will also benefit from this surge in the love hormone.